Skip to Content

 Troll Falls is one of my favorite hikes in Kananaskis Country (pictured above).
 It’s a 3 km (1.9-mile) round-trip hike with a lovely waterfall at the finish.
 You can get really close to the waterfall, and there’s even a big rock nearby fashioned like a troll’s head.
 When the waterfall freezes over in the winter, it’s just as beautiful — but wear ice cleats or spikes since it might be icy and hazardous.

-You can also go skiing at Nakiska, visit Upper Kananaskis Lake, hike to Ribbon Falls and so much more.
+Other fun activities include skiing at Nakiska, visiting Upper Kananaskis Lake, hiking to Ribbon Falls and so much more.

 Important note: A Conservation Pass is required for any vehicles stopping in parks or public places in Kananaskis Country and the Bow Valley Corridor.
 A daily pass costs $15 CAD and may be purchased online or at any Kananaskis Visitor Information Center.